What's new in 15.1.20

 You can import and export spaces together with their settings and data.
 All of the information is saved to a self-contained file with an osa extension.
-For details, see Export and import spaces (technical preview).
+For details, see Manage spaces (for site admins).

 |Export and import shared space customization (technical preview)||

 You can now export data from a shared space customization to a file.
 You can then import the file to another shared space.
-For details, see Export and import shared space customization (technical preview).
+For details, see Export and import spaces and space customization.

 Note: This is a technical preview feature.
 To enable it, contact Support.

 We've added customization options to emails sent from ALM Octane:

 Workspace admins can now add lists to workspaces in a shared space.
 For details, see Sharing lists between workspaces.

 The default supported protocols for links in memo fields are http;https;td;testdirector;mailto.
 You can now include additional protocols by adding them to the HREF_PROTOCOLS_WHITE_LIST parameter.

 |Manual purge||Admins can set the purge policy and perform a manual purge for pipeline runs through the UI.
 For details, see Manage the site (on-premises).|